jchatel/quickmail-next-docs/billing-and-payments/canceling-your-subscription.md

 ## I'm having an error canceling my subscription

 - If you have Google inboxes bought from QuickMail, only support can cancel them at the moment.
-Please reach out to [support@quickmail.io](mailto:support@quickmail.io) to cancel your Google inboxes and subscription.
+To speak with a human agent, click on the chatbot, then select "Escalate to Human" to cancel your Google inboxes and subscription.

 - Only email addresses admins can cancel the subscription.
 Please reach out to your account admin for help.